Travelling by Coach from Vancouver to Calgary and Return

 What not to do on a long bus ride

 • Bug the guy in front of you by kicking the seat, twanging the footrest or heaving on his chair back as you try to stand up.
-All of this is spectacularly annoTalk loudly either to others on your phone.
+All of this is spectacularly annoying.

 • Laugh loudly.